LRGASP/lrgasp-challenge-3-evaluation/README.md

 ## Run SQANTI3

 When running [SQANTI3](https://github.com/ConesaLab/SQANTI3), your transcript-models are usually compared against some kind of genome annotation, but in this case, that's not a possibility since we are replicating the situation in which there isn't any type of information beyond sequencing data.
 For Challenge 3 the only annotation file that will be provided to SQANTI3 will be the spike-ins information.
-[Here you can find that GTF](https://github.com/FJPardoPalacios/lrgasp-challenge-3-evaluation_test/blob/main/utilities/SIRVs_annotation_only.gtf)
+[Here you can find that GTF](https://www.synapse.org/#!Synapse:syn25683630).
+It contains the annotation of Lexogen's SIRVs-Set 4.

 LRGASP will be using Illumina junction coverage to evaluate your transcript models.
 We therefore recommend you run **sqanti3_lrgasp.challenge3.py** enabling this analysis.
 To do so: